 Figure 8a depicts the recall for varying k.
 The first bar for each dataset shows the recall of the ML+E on the test data while the others present the recall obtained with GOLD when adding the 1, 5, 10 and 20 recommended rules.
 The recall naturally increases as more rules are added.
 For 10-rule adaptation, the recall for all datasets more than doubles, and for dataset B, where the ML+E rules set recall was extremely low, the recall raises to almost 90%.
-Further note that for all the datasets, an important improvement in the recall is shown already at the 1-rule adaptation, demonstrating the great benefit of even minimal rule sharing.
+Further note that for all the datasets, an important improvement is shown already at the 1-rule adaptation.
+This is in accordance with the observation that adequate rules are extremely hard to write and thus companies often miss important fraud patterns that are hidden in the data.
+The results demonstrate the great benefit that even minimal knowledge sharing may bring.
+Even the adaptation of a single rule (the most beneficial one, as determined by our algorithm) can greatly improve performance.

 Regarding the precision, it increased in all the datasets (in some cases over 50%) except dataset A (where it has decreased by 18% for the large k values).
 Notice that to avoid such decrease, a precision threshold constraint can be added to the ILP model (not done here).
-We have further observed in the experiments that the precision has always increased in the 1-rule adaptation, then gradually decreased for higher k values

-(yet generally stays higher than that of ML+E).
+We have further observed in the experiments that the precision has always increased in the 1-rule adaptation, then gradually decreased for higher k values (yet generally stays higher than that of ML+E).